 Thirsty?
 You’re in luck.
 This is the first installment of a new drinking-and-travel series we call City in a Glass.
 In each, Paste mixes and stirs a city’s signature concoctions and slides them down the bar to readers.
 Saddle up to the bar.
 The first round is on us.

-one of the rare cities that straddles a variety of American regions: the South, the Southwest and, of course, Texas, which counts as a region all its own.
+Dallas is one of the rare cities that straddles a variety of American regions: the South, the Southwest and, of course, Texas, which counts as a region all its own.
 As cowboy as all that sounds, Dallas is actually surprisingly cosmopolitan.
 In this northeast pocket of the state you’ll spot more Teslas and Nieman Marcus shopping bags—the flagship, downtown store from 1914 is a historic landmark—than you will camo’ hats or belt buckles.

 But that’s not to say the whole city caters to the white-tablecloth crowd.
 (In fact, a humorous insult in Dallas is calling someone a “$30,000 Millionaire,” as in a person who earns entry-level wages but who lives like an oil tycoon.)
 Dallas’ regional influencers really reveal themselves in the city’s eclectic dining and drinking scene.
 Here you’ll find everything from casual BBQ joints and taco stands to glamorous Latin American eateries and speakeasies.